Teoroo-CMC/PiNN/docs/usage/optimizers.md

 object, therefore, you can not use it directly as a regular optimizer, e.g.
 `opt.minimize(loss)` in combination with the Keras models.
 This is mainly due to the fact that `EFK` uses the error Jacobian rather than a scalar loss function as input.
-Further updates might improve the API in a more coherent way.
+Further updates might improve the API for better consistency.